kyleu/projectforge/doc/module/marketing.md

 - A marketing web app is provided, start by passing `all` or `site` when starting the app
 - The marketing site will start on a port one higher than the main server
 - Most actions are based on Markdown files in `./doc`, handlers defined in `./app/site`
-- Detailed download page is provided, with assets being downloaded from Github
+- Detailed download page is provided, with assets being downloaded from GitHub